michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

  6 .
 Return on investment highlight

  7 .
-What is Next?
+What Next?
 (Call to action)
- - MISM Student: visit career services and focus on job search
+ - MISM Student: visit career services and focus job search
- - Employer: Contact career services to be set up in handshake for high-value talent
+ - Employer: Contact career services to be setup in handshake for high value talent
- - Prospective students/Public: Contact the Admissions Office
+ - Prospective students/Public: Contact admissions Office

  8 .
 Link to visit and contact Heinz College Career Services.

-> Some visualizations depicting the general theme of the storyboard:
+> Some visualisations depicting the general theme of the storyboard:

 2 .
 What has been the employment rate of students who graduate from the MISM program?
 <div class="flourish-embed flourish-chart" data-src="visualisation/11305762"><script src="https://public.flourish.studio/resources/embed.js"></script></div>